umccr/10x/hla/expanding_on_trello.md

 ## Part 1 - check for existing HLA assemblies

 PacBio HLA data is available, but not assembled - https://github.com/PacificBiosciences/DevNet/wiki/HLA-Multiplexed-GenDx-Amplicons-HLA-A-,-B,--C,--DQB1,-and--DRB1

 Nanopore data is also available, and not assembled - https://figshare.com/articles/Nanopore_reads_and_alignments/1289717 (ref https://f1000research.com/articles/4-17/v2)

+Both of these sets of data could be fed into part 2 (optional).

 ## Part 2 - generate germline HLA consensus